 Sanctions for crypto businesses

 Estonia.
 Until Estonia decided to toughen its crypto AML regime, the country was one of the most popular jurisdictions for crypto businesses.
-At present, non-compliance with Estonia’s new requirements can cost companies up to €400,000 and lead to revocation of operating licenses.
+At present, non-compliance with Estonia’s requirements can cost companies up to €400,000 (approx. $440,000) and lead to revocation of operating licenses.

 Where to find out more

 At Sumsub, we’ve written quite a few guides on AML compliance for crypto businesses.
-Here are our guides by country:
+Here are our guides by jurisdiction:

-Additionally, you may be interested in our ultimate guide on AML & KYC requirements for crypto.
+Additionally, you may be interested in our article about the FATF’s guidance on virtual currencies.